vvscode/docs/docs/tutorials/javascript/securing-your-verifications-when-using-nodejs.md

 ## Two different ways of securing your app

-Sinch offers 2 ways to secure your app, the first one is the `Callback/webhook <verificationcallbackapi>` way of securing it which we’ll dive into today, and the other is Application Signed requests, but that’s a post for another day.
+Sinch offers 2 ways to secure your app, the first one is the [Callback/webhook](doc:verificationcallbackapi) way of securing it which we’ll dive into today, and the other is Application Signed requests, but that’s a post for another day.

 ### Webhooks